grafana/grafana/docs/sources/alerting/unified-alerting/alerting-rules/create-cortex-loki-managed-recording-rule.md

 > **Note:** If you do not want to manage alerting rules for a particular Loki or Prometheus data source, go to its settings page and clear the **Manage alerts via Alerting UI** checkbox.

-## Add a Mimir or Loki managed recording rule
+## Add a Grafana Mimir or Loki managed recording rule

 1. In the Grafana menu, click the **Alerting** (bell) icon to open the Alerting page listing existing alerts.
 1. Click **New alert rule**.